drekka/Alchemic/README.md

 We use the same `ACRegister(...)` macro that we use to declare classes, but this time we add macros that define this registration as being for a method instead.

-*Note: You will also see that we actually don't register the class at all.
+*Note: You will also notice that we don't need to register the class separately.
 Alchemic is smart enough to register the class automatically and create it as necessary to access it's factory methods.*

 To tell Alchemic that we are declaring a factory method, we add the `ACSelector(...)`.
-On seeing this Alchemic now knows to call the method specified by the selector to create the object when it needs one.
+On seeing this macro, Alchemic now knows to call the method specified by the selector when it needs an instance.

 Factory method registrations are stored in the Alchemic context along side the classes.
 For their names, it uses a combination of the class and method selector.
 Like class registrations, you can make use of the `ACAsName(...)` macro to give a factory method a more meaningful and useful name.

-Essentially there are two required arguments to the `ACRegister(...)` macro when declaring factory methods.
+There are two required arguments to the `ACRegister(...)` macro when declaring factory methods.
 The `ACFActorySelector(...)` argument which defines the selector to be called, and the `ACReturnType(...)` argument which defines the class of the object that will be returned.
 Both are required, and can appear in any order.

 Now lets take a look at a factory method that takes arguments: